Setting Up Grandchildren Trusts

 Our attorneys will advise you about ways you can fund a grandchildren’s trust without creating gift tax consequences.
 Married couples can give up to $26,000 to any individual per year without creating a gift tax consequence.
 You can also fund the trust with 529 accounts, which could be owned by the trust.

 Morris Hall offers a full range of legal planning, documents and strategies for giving you the confidence that your assets and your grandchildren are protected now and after your death.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.
 Contact us to arrange a consultation with an experienced lawyer today.